simonlindgren/graphmonster/README.md

 # GRAPHMONSTER

 Graphmonster will take an edgelist, create a graph, and remove noise from it.
 It then uses Node2Vec to find node embeddings, and t-sne for reducing dimensionality.
-Nodes are coloured by community (Infomap algorithm) and sized by degree.
+In the resulting visualised graph, nodes are coloured by community (Infomap algorithm) and sized by degree.

 ### Usage